 ESC Indicator AER Reference

-Customers referred to Home Wise / Capital Grants program for appliance replacement
+Customers referred to Home Wise / Capital Grants program for appliance replacement -

+Current definition

-The number of Homewise / Capital Grants applications initiated by the retailer for appliance replacement assistance for the reporting period.
+The number of Homewise / Capital Grants applications initiated by the retailer replacement assistance for the reporting period. er for appliance

+Initial discussion

-The Victorian Government's Home Wise program was discontinued on 3 May 2011 so this indicator is no longer relevant.
+There is no equivalent AER indicator.
+The Victorian Government's Home Wise program was discontinued on 3 Mag indicator is no longer relevant. y 2011 so this

+Initial recommendation

 We propose to remove this indicator.

+Issues arising

 There were no objections raised in submissions.

+Final decision

-To proceed with the initial recommendation and remove this indicator from 2012-13.
+To proceed with the initial recommendation and remove this indicator from 20 012-13.

+ESC Indicator AER Reference

-Customers referred to Home Wise / Capital Grants program resulting in an appliance being replaced
+Customers referred to Home Wise / Capital Grants program resulting in an appliance being replaced -

+Current definition

-The number of Homewise / Capital Grants applications initiated by the retailer which resulted in an appliance being replaced.
+The number of Homewise / Capital Grants applications initiated by the retailed appliance being replaced. er which resulted in an

+Initial discussion

-The Victorian Government's Home Wise program was discontinued on 3 May 2011 so this indicator is no longer relevant.
+There is no equivalent AER indicator.
+The Victorian Government's Home Wise program was discontinued on 3 Ma indicator is no longer relevant. y 2011 so this

+Initial recommendation

 We propose to remove this indicator.

+Issues arising

 There were no objections raised in submissions.

+Final decision

-To proceed with the initial recommendation and remove this indicator from 2012-13.
+To proceed with the initial recommendation and remove this indicator from 2 012-13.